yaxitech/ragenix/README.md

   https://github.com/ryantm/agenix#tutorial) or take a look at the files in the [`example`](./example) directory of this repository.

+The `ragenix` package also provides shell completions for `bash`, `zsh`, and `fish`.
+Make sure to install the package with either `nix profile github:yaxitech/ragenix`, `environment.systemPackages` on NixOS or `home.packages` for home-manager.

 ## Contributions

 We'd love to see PRs from you!
 Please consider the following guidelines: